-The service and consumer economy is represented with collections related to industrial design, departments stores, fashion/clothing, alcoholic beverages, cosmetics, service stations, convenience stores, etc.
+- Service and consumer economy: industrial design, departments stores, fashion/clothing, alcoholic beverages, cosmetics, service stations, convenience stores, etc.

-The collection also includes audiovisual content from trade organizations including, most prominently, the United States Chamber of Commerce, National Association of Manufacturers, and the National Foreign Trade Council among other smaller organizations advocating for the interests of business community.
+- Audiovisual content from trade organizations: United States Chamber of Commerce, National Association of Manufacturers, and the National Foreign Trade Council among other smaller organizations advocating for the interests of business community.

-And, finally, the collection has material related to the du Pont family and the community surrounding the original DuPont Company powder yards along the banks of the Brandywine near Wilmington, Delaware.
+- The du Pont family and the community surrounding the original DuPont Company powder yards along the Brandywine

 The Hagley Digital Archives provides online access to a limited but growing selection of items from the library's collections of images, documents, and publications related to the history of business, technology, and society.
 Hagley's online archives gives users from all over the world an opportunity to incorporate Hagley materials into their research.
 It can be accessed on the web at digital.hagley.org

-For further information, contact Kevin Martin, Andrew W. Mellon Curator of Audiovisual Collections and Digital Initiatives at 302-658-2400 ext 276 or use our Ask Hagley online form.
+For further information about collections in our Audiovisual Collections and Digital Initiatives contact Kevin Martin, Andrew W. Mellon Curator of Audiovisual Collections and Digital Initiatives, at 302-658-2400 ext 276 or use our Ask Hagley online form.